 - Premium Flex Plan about 14 meals per week

 Students who live on campus are required to purchase one of the three Major Dining Plans listed above, which they can only use for their own meals or guests.
 You cannot, however, use dining plans as a group.
-Seriously, it’s in our terms.
+You can read more about that in our terms.

 If you will be living on campus, your plan will automatically default to Major Flex.
-However, if you anticipate eating expensive things like steak and grande double mochachinos all the time, you can upgrade your plan June 1 through Aug.
-22 using Hokie Spa.
-(After you login to Hokie Spa, scroll down and select “Housing and Dining Services” then select “Add/Change Individual Dining Plan.”)
+However, if you plan on using your plan more, you can upgrade your plan using StarRez.

 Spring Semester Plans

 On-campus and off-campus students with a fall semester dining plan will automatically be assigned and billed for the same dining plan for the spring semester.
-Students may change their dining plan choice between semesters at My VT.
+Students may change their dining plan choice between semesters at StarRez.
 Off-campus students may cancel their dining plan online prior to the specified deadline.

 Your Hokie Passport ID card grants you access to many different things, including the gym, Blacksburg Transit, the library and most importantly to us, your dining plan.